scikit-maad/scikit-maad/docs/_sources/_auto_examples/2_advanced/plot_unsupervised_sound_classification.rst.txt

 In this example, we will use unsupervised learning to automatically annotate multiple sounds in an audio recording.
 The process follows four main steps.
 We will (i) find sounds that can be delimited in time and frequency, here defined as regions of interest (ROIs), (ii) characterize ROIs by features in the time-frequency domain using 2D wavelets [2], (iii) use t-SNE, a dimensionality reduction algorithm, to reduce the dimensionality of the data [3], and (iv) a automatically form homogenous groups using DBSCAN [4].
 We will use a real audio file recorded with an omnidirectional microphone.
 This audio has a poor signal-to-noise ratio, which is typical of automated audio recordings.

-Note: To execute this example you will need to have instaled the Python packages matplotlib, scikit-image and scikit-learn.
+**Dependencies**: This example requires the Python package scikit-learn v0.24 or greater.

 .. code-block:: default